bellhyve/ngbuddy/README.md

 _ngbuddy_set_mac_prefix_
 :    Override the default MAC address prefix of **58:9C:FC** (the OUI of the FreeBSD Foundation).
 For example, you can set _ngbuddy_set_mac_prefix="02"_ to minimize the risk of collisions.

+_ngbuddy_set_mac_hash_
+:    Override the default hash command of **sha1** with the command indicated.
+The command's output will receive the seed (see _ngbuddy_set_mac_) and must return enough hexadecimal characters to complete the MAC address after its prefix.
+Note that using more complex SHA algorithms does not decrease the risk of collisions.

 # FILES
 **/usr/local/etc/rc.d/ngbuddy**
 :    The Netgraph Buddy run control script.